rustwasm/wasm_game_of_life/README.md

 * `chapter-zero`: An initial template for this project that contains a Rust and WebAssembly "hello world" ready to go.

+* `chapter-one`: A working, if minimal, implementation of Conway's Game of Life.

 ## Sending Pull Requests

 1. Checkout the branch for the first chapter that needs to be updated.
 Apply